-- The software was prototypical but already becoming monolithic and therefore needed to be completely overhauled so that it could be onward developed sustainably
+- The software was prototypical but already becoming monolithic and therefore needed to be completely overhauled so that it could be onward developed sustainably.

 - The software was not designed for extensibility.
-For example, it was not possible for the professional service team to make vendor-specific modifications without changing the core product
+For example, it was not possible for the professional service team to make vendor-specific modifications without changing the core product.

-- Web services could not be scaled independently from other services
+- Web services could not be scaled independently from other services.

-- The software was missing many of the features that would make it a viable product: monitoring, reporting, provisioning, etc
+- The software was missing many of the features that would make it a viable product: monitoring, reporting, provisioning, etc.

-- The majority of the encumbent team where new to Java having mostly worked in C++.
+- The majority of the encumbent team were new to Java having mostly worked in C++.
 The team needed to be mentored and guided on how to write and test robust enterprise scale systems.

 The new platform was designed around a core runtime of Java and OSGi.
 Web services became OSGi bundles - essentially independent projects that could be reasoned about in isolation from other web services - and dependencies were specified and glued together using Spring DM.

-The live system made extensive use of OSGi services to provide pluggable cross-cutting capabilities to each web services e.g. normalising supplied telephone numbers in E164 format so that black-listed numbers could be rejected.
+The live system made extensive use of OSGi services to provide pluggable cross-cutting capabilities to each web service e.g. normalising supplied telephone numbers in E164 format so that black-listed numbers could be rejected.
 OSGi services were also used to plug alternative vendor specific behaviour into the system (without having to change the core product code).

 The system was designed as a collection of distributed processes that could be scaled independently from each other.
-In effect each web service was deployed in it’s own process with it’s own database table(s), which meant each service could be scaled and monitored independently from other services.
+In effect each web service was deployed in its own process with its own database table(s), which meant each service could be scaled and monitored independently from other services.

-Not quite finally (as we affected a lot more change than this), but the Instil team also introduced a culture of clean code and rigourous unit testing across the entire client organisation, Belfast and Sri Lanka, as well as providing training on OSGi, Java and Engineering Discipline.
+Not quite finally (as we affected a lot more change than this), but the Instil team also introduced a culture of clean code and rigourous unit testing across the entire client organisation, Belfast and Sri Lanka, as well as providing training on OSGi, Java and engineering discipline.